Easy Zucchini Bread

 Notes

-- If you don’t have a food processor, you can use a hand grater to shred the veggies, just know it will take a lot longer.
+- If you don’t have a food processor, a hand or box grater works just fine—just keep in mind it will take more time and effort.

 Nutrition